-Wake on LAN is a trademark of International Business Machines Corporation in the United States, other countries, or both.
+Wake on LAN is a trademark of the International Business Machines Corporation in the United States, other countries, or both.

-Microsoft and Windows are trademarks of Microsoft Corporation in the United States, other countries, or both.
+Microsoft, Windows, and Windows Vista are trademarks of Microsoft Corporation in the United States, other countries, or both.

-Intel, Celeron, Core, and Pentium are trademarks of Intel Corporation in the United States, other countries, or both.
+Intel, Celeron, and Pentium are trademarks of Intel Corporation in the United States, other countries, or both.